bradford-hamilton/Ruby-On-Quails/guides/source/api_documentation_guidelines.md

 end
 ```

 Communicate to the reader the current way of doing things, both explicitly and implicitly.
 Use the idioms recommended in edge.
-Reorder sections to emphasize favored approaches if needed, etc. The documentation should be a model for best practices and canonical, modern Rails usage.
+Reorder sections to emphasize favored approaches if needed, etc. The documentation should be a model for best practices and canonical, modern Quails usage.

 Documentation has to be concise but comprehensive.
 Explore and document edge cases.
 What happens if a module is anonymous?
 What if a collection is empty?
 What if an argument is nil?

-The proper names of Rails components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
-All Rails documentation should consistently refer to Rails components by their proper name, and if in your next blog post or presentation you remember this tidbit and take it into account that'd be phenomenal.
+The proper names of Quails components have a space in between the words, like "Active Support". `ActiveRecord` is a Ruby module, whereas Active Record is an ORM.
+All Quails documentation should consistently refer to Quails components by their proper name, and if in your next blog post or presentation you remember this tidbit and take it into account that'd be phenomenal.

 Spell names correctly: Arel, Test::Unit, RSpec, HTML, MySQL, JavaScript, ERB.
 When in doubt, please have a look at some authoritative source like their official documentation.